 - Stuff Blowing Up: The terrorists with light armour, the HACS, the Raptors, the Krakens, the Spider Tank, the Cool Airship Final Boss, and some parts of the terrain like generators, cars and other flammable stuff.

 - Subsystem Damage: Krakens have multiple guns, all of which can be targeted and destroyed to make life easier.
 It's real weak point, however, is the main cannon.
+This holds the same for the final boss too.

-- Sucking-In Lines: The Wave Motion Gun attacks of the Krakens and the Final Boss show this.
+- Sucking-In Lines: The Wave-Motion Gun attacks of the Krakens and the Final Boss show this.

 - Theme Music Power-Up: In the second half of the final battle with Paulo Guerra in the PS3 story mode, the Five Finger Death Punch song Ashes plays.
 This is also the game's opening theme.